NREL/resource_monitor/README.md

 - Monitor resource utilization for a compute node for a given set of resource types and process IDs.
+- Start a process and monitor its resource utilization.
 - Monitor resource utilization for a compute node asynchronously with the ability to dynamically change the resource types and process IDs being monitored.
 - Produce JSON reports of aggregated metrics.